mixtur/raytracer-weekend/readme.md

 TODO:
 - **bug** - when burley_pbr_separate is rendered with image based importance sampling, colors get bent a little
-- scene serialization for workers
+- texture filtering
 - better tone mapping
-- texture filtering
-- non-transparent dielectrics
 - matrix-based camera
 - hitting bvh with triangles is too slow.
 Need more efficient in-memory structure after loading gltf.
 This may also help with messy UV/vertex-normals related code.
+- pdf mixer with explicit weights.
+When using image based importance sampling with PBR material, specular/diffuse rays will get only quarter priority instead of one third.
+More general mixer may fix that.
+- scene serialization for workers
 - glTF
   - emissive map